nyxblabs/CodeBoost/README.md

 # CodeBoost 🚀💻💪

-CodeBoost is a powerful monorepo of Node.js tools and libraries designed to boost developer productivity and code quality.
-It contains several packages, each providing different features, such as an improved debounce function with promise support, a lightning-fast hashing library, and much more!
+🚀 CodeBoost is a comprehensive monorepo of Node.js tools and libraries designed to enhance developer productivity and code quality.
+It offers a suite of packages, including a fast hashing library, an improved debounce function with promise support, and much more! 💻 Boost your Node.js development experience with CodeBoost's powerful features and improve your coding efficiency. 🧰 Choose from a variety of packages that best fit your needs and start coding smarter today!

 <h2 style="color:#9945FF;">📦 Packages</h2>

 <h3 style="color:#14F195;">📦nyxdefaults</h3>

-Assign default properties recursively and lightning-fast!
-This package provides a highly efficient way for developers to set default values for objects.
+🔧 This package offers lightning-fast default property assignment for objects, providing an efficient solution for developers. 💡 Simplify your code and save time with its recursive property assignment feature.
 <details>
 <summary><strong>Example:</strong></summary>